 Once you’ve finished your hike, head back to Bishop to freshen up for dinner and a celebratory beer.
 Head to Whiskey Creek for post-hike beers and dinner.
 The restaurant has been a local tradition since it opened in 1924.
 Featuring local microbrews, steaks, pasta, salads, and more—it’s a perfect nightcap after a long day on the trails.
 When your belly is full, rest up.
 You have another big day of adventures tomorrow!

 Wake up bright and early to grab coffee and a pastry at Erick Schat’s Bakkery, which you’ll find across the street from the Bishop Chamber of Commerce and town park.
 Grab a sandwich or one of their famous cheese breads as a snack for later.
 After enjoying everything the bakery has to offer, take a walk through downtown Bishop.
 There are several quaint local shops with everything from antiques to art galleries to specialty shops with outdoor gear and western wear.
-Get inspired by Galen Rowell’s ability to capture the Eastern Sierra landscape and visit the Mountain Light Gallery on the corner of Main and Line Street.

 When you’re ready to take off for your next adventure, head 41 miles (about an hour southeast) to Inyo National Forest’s Ancient Bristlecone Pine Forest to marvel at the oldest trees in the world.
 The drive to the forest is a beautiful one, winding through the Sierra Nevada and climbing in elevation as you go.
 Some of the trees that you’ll see are more than 4,000 years old and have distinctive gnarly, twisted limbs.
 The most famous tree is in the Schulman Grove, and is known as Methuselah—it’s 4,773 years old.
 Take your time exploring the groves via well-maintained dirt roads in the national forest.
 Just don’t forget water—the area is dry and there isn’t much shade.
-Perhaps you’ll have an inclination to stay till sunset.
+Perhaps you’ll have the inclination to stay till sunset.
 If you do, plan to be back in Bishop in time for dinner.

 When you return to Bishop in the evening, head to Sage Restaurant for an upscale dinner with a menu including dishes like piccata, ravioli trios, and filet mignon.
 Lastly, it wouldn’t be a trip to Bishop without a nightcap at Rusty’s Saloon—a good ol’ American dive bar with cheap beer and pool tables.
-When you wake up on your last morning, head to Jack’s Restaurant for a hearty omelette before bidding Bishop farewell.
+When you wake up on your last morning, head to Jack’s Restaurant for a hearty omelet before bidding Bishop farewell.